Generic curves and non-coprime Catalans: Combinatorics

 where $(x_1,\ldots,x_l)\in d\mathbb{Z}_{\ge 0}^l\subset\mathbb{R}_{\ge 0}^l,$ $x_0=0,$ and $\Theta_0^0,\ldots,\Theta_l^0$ are $0$-normalized $(n,m)$-invariant subsets.
 Denote $\Theta_k:=\Theta_k^0+\frac{x_k}{d}$ for all $k\in\{0,\ldots, l\}.$

-One can generalize the notion of an admissible subset to the case of non-cofinite $(nd,md)$-invariant subsets of the type described above in a straightforward way.
-In these notations we get that $\Delta$ is admissible if for every $k\in\{0,\ldots,l-1\}$ one has
+One can generalize the notion of an admissible subset (see Definition \ref{def: admissible} and Lemma \ref{lem:susp}) to the case of non-cofinite $(nd,md)$-invariant subsets of the type described above in a straightforward way.
+We get that $\Delta$ is admissible if for every $k\in\{0,\ldots,l-1\}$ one has